 To review, analyze, label, and commit modified project files, use the Modified (number of files) view.
 The modified files view is visible only if you are using source control with your project.

 Lists of modified files are sometimes called changesets.
 You can perform the same operations in the Modified files view as you can in other file views.
 To view changes, see Compare Revisions.

 In the Modified files view, it can be useful to switch to the

-The files in
+The files in the

 resources/project folder are project

-adding a project description.
-Project definition files also define the files that
+description.
+Project definition files also specify the files added to your project.

 Any changes you make to your project (for example, to shortcuts, labels, categories, or files in the project) generate changes in the folder.
 These files store the definition of your project in XML files whose format is subject to change.

 You do not need to view project definition files directly, except when the source control tool requires a merge.
 The files are shown so that you know about all the files being committed to the source control system.
 See Resolve Conflicts.

-You can use the project preferences to change the project definition folder for new projects,
+You can use the project preferences to change the project definition folder for new projects.

 resources/project, you can choose the